fauna/faunadb-python/README.rst

 Exceptions handling
 -------------------

-Since 5.0.0 release, we introduced children classes for base HttpError class, for example:
+With the 5.0.0 release, child classes of the base HttpError class now exist.
+For example:

 ```
 class PayloadTooLarge(HttpError):
     pass